KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/result.md

 5. Deprecated: Found `omxplayer` in file `node_helper.js`: Try to replace it with `vlc`.
 6. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
 7. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
+8. Recommendation: The ESLint configuration file `eslint.config.js` does not contain `defineConfig`.
+It is recommended to use it.

 ### [MMM-BartTimes by falafel2222](https://github.com/falafel2222/MMM-BartTimes)